Ruth Scodel

-Ruth Scodel is an American Classics scholar, and the D.R.
-Shackleton-Bailey Collegiate Professor of Greek and Latin at the University of Michigan.
-She specialises in ancient Greek literature, with particular interests in Homer, Hesiod and Greek Tragedy.
+Ruth Scodel is an American classicist.
+She is the D.R.
+Shackleton-Bailey Collegiate Professor of Greek and Latin, Emerita at the University of Michigan.
+Scodel specialises in ancient Greek literature, with particular interests in Homer, Hesiod and Greek Tragedy.
 Her research has been influenced by narrative theory, cognitive approaches, and politeness theory.
+In 2024, she was elected to the American Philosophical Society.

 Career

-Ruth Scodel studied at University of California, Berkeley (B.A.
-1973).
-She was awarded her PhD by Harvard University (1978), with a PhD thesis entitled The Trojan Trilogy of Euripides.
+Scodel studied at the University of California, Berkeley, where she received her B.A. in 1973.
+She obtained her Ph.D. at Harvard University in 1978.
+Her thesis was entitled The Trojan Trilogy of Euripides.
 From 1978–83 she was an assistant professor at Harvard University, and an associate professor from 1984–5.

 Scodel joined the faculty of University of Michigan, Ann Arbor in 1984, where she became Professor of Greek and Latin in 1987.
 In 2005 Scodel was elected the D.R.
 Shackleton Bailey Professor of Greek Language and Literature.
 Scodel was the seventh A. G. Leventis Professor in Greek at the University of Edinburgh in 2011–12, and under these auspices held the conference 'What's Greek about Ancient Greek Narrative' from 27–30 October 2011.